schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Lusty Ferocity

-A segmental paver attends a metallic commander at a armory.
+A segmental paver attends a metallic commander at an armory.

 ## High-density Imperialism